DarwinNE/FidoCadJ/README.md

 - discuss what you want to do BEFORE start coding
 - documentation is important.
 Try to improve it and keep it up-to-date

-A checkstyle rule sets (called `rules.xml`) is being progressively employed so that those rules will be automatically checked.
+A checkstyle ruleset (called `rules.xml`) is being progressively employed so that those rules will be automatically checked.
 Points for which a rule has been activated have been marked with :ok: in the previous list.

 Be sure to run checklist with `rules.xml` before sending a pull request!

-3.5 Automatic tests
+3.5 Automated tests
 -------------------

-To ease the maintain of a certain degree of quality control when working on the source code, the FidoCadJ source repository comes with a number of automatic tests scripts contained in the directory `test/`.
+To ease the maintain of a certain degree of quality control when working on the source code, the FidoCadJ source repository comes with a number of automated test scripts contained in the directory `test/`.
 You may launch all the tests by using the script `all_tests.sh` contained in this directory, or you may run the tests individually by browsing the sub-directories containing them.
 The program is called by using the